Academic Policies and Procedures

 Instruction is balanced between classroom activities and laboratory experiences and is relevant to the specific occupation in which the student is training.
 State standards for curricula and program structure are implemented in all credit programs.

-Credit programs are offered in four primary areas:
+Credit programs are offered in five primary areas:

 Associate Degree Programs